mrjcleaver/create_new_VM/README.md

 AUTHOR:	        Brian Philip

 README:
 This create_new_VM tool is a very simple process to automate the creation and deployment of VMware virtual Linux hosts in my current environment.
-Currently its targetted at basic Linux requirements.
+Its aimed at routine Linux requirements.

 The main create_new_VM script is executed from a management host which then uses ssh to the ESXi host to configure and spin up a new VM.
 The script also grabs the MAC address that VM has assigned and parks that info for later use in the automated delivery cycle.